What does the law on service relationships say

-The origins of the Service Act go back more than twenty years, when it became the subject of much political debate.
-The original Act 218/2002 Coll., therefore, never came into force and was subsequently repealed and replaced by Act 234/2014 Coll., on the Civil Service.
+The Service Relationship Act regulates in detail the conditions under which civil servants may perform their work, including the establishment and termination of the service relationship.
+It is indeed a service relationship, but the employment relationship arises under different conditions.
+The peripeteia of the creation of the Civil Service Law go back more than twenty years, when this legislation became the subject of numerous political debates.
+The original Act 218/2002 Coll., therefore, never even came into force and was subsequently repealed and replaced by Act 234/2014 Coll., on civil service.
 This subsequently came into force at the beginning of 2015.
 Its main objective was to professionalize, streamline and depoliticize the civil service.
-The regulation and its drafters certainly succeeded to a certain extent, but on the other hand, it introduced many new bureaucratic procedures into the existing system.
+To a certain extent, the regulation and its drafters certainly succeeded in doing so; on the other hand, the Civil Service Act introduced many new bureaucratic procedures into the existing system.

-You will already know which regime your future job falls under from the form and wording of the recruitment advertisement.
+You can already tell which regime your future job falls under by the format and wording of the recruitment advertisement.
 So you know in advance what you are getting into.

 Are you solving a similar problem?